jhpyle/docassemble/_docs/packages.md

 package.

-The fourth block uses [`modules`] to import [Python] names from the `baseball-stats.py` file.
+The fourth block uses [`modules`] to import [Python] names from the `baseballstats.py` file.

-# Creating your own packages

-You can create your own **docassemble** package on-line using the [Packages area] of the [Playground].
-This allows you to download a package as a ZIP file that contains resources from various "folders" in the [Playground].
+Since a [Python] package is just a collection of files in a particular structure, you can maintain your **docassemble** extension packages "offline" (outside of the [Playground]) if you want.
+This allows you to expand the directory structure beyond what the [Playground] supports.

-# Dependencies
+# <a name="dependencies"></a>Dependencies

 If your package uses code from other [Python] packages that are not distributed with the standard **docassemble** installation, you will